KM Software

 Knowmax is an AI-powered knowledge management system that helps successful brands like Walmart, Vodafone, and Jupiter to effectively manage their enterprise knowledge corpus.

-So, here’s how Knowmax captures and transforms different types of knowledge:
+So, here’s how Knowmax captures and transforms different types of knowledge management:

 1. Explicit Knowledge